Ill-fated Italian ship inspired by EU

 "To think of her where she is now is so incredibly sad," the 67-year-old architect said of the Concordia.

-The ship is one of dozens Farcus has designed in a career spanning more than 30 years for Carnival Corp (CCL.N) (CCL.L), the parent of Italy's Costa.
+The ship is one of dozens Farcus has designed in a career spanning more than 30 years for Carnival Corp, the parent of Italy's Costa.

 "I don't know anything beyond what I've read in the various media reports but it seems like it was a horrible human error situation, which accidents often are," said Farcus, when asked about what really happened on the Concordia on January 13.
 At least 16 people were killed and more are missing.